 An Emergency Fund is a buffer between you and financial disaster when the shit hits the fan.
-It helps protect your housing, kids, credit score, health, safety and future, when you get a nasty money surprise.
+It’s a financial safety net that helps protect your housing, kids, credit score, health, safety and future, when you get a nasty money surprise.

-- You lose your job to COVID shutdown or patriarchy
+- You lose your job to COVID shutdown or economic downturn

 - Your partner becomes unstable and you need to grab the kids and go